lshiffer/message-drawer/README.md

 For further information please visit: <http://developer.mixmax.com/docs/overview-enhancement#tutorial-building-giphy-enhancement>

 ### ToDo
-*  Edit Support
-	-  Parse the query string included in the URL when User clicks 'Edit' to get the base64 image to re-insert into canvas.
-	-  Currently a blank canvas is shown when User edits a pre-existing canvas attachment.
 *  Additional Features
 	-  Provide a pallete for User to choose different colors.
 	-  Adjust the pen size.